St Mary’s Class

 Children are expected to read aloud at home every day, for at least 10 minutes.
 The reason for this is that it not only helps with their reading, it also has a huge impact on their writing: reading with expression encourages children to look at the punctuation and use it in their own writing; discussing the structure of a story, predicting and analysing texts helps to develop an awareness of text structure and explaining unfamiliar vocabulary helps to extend their vocabulary.
 Please help your child to bring their reading book to school every day and take it home every evening.
 Please sign and date in their homework books to confirm they have read at home.
 Of course continuing to read alone for a longer period of time is also very beneficial.
 In school, we aim to discuss books and hear children read at least once a week.

 I cannot stress the importance of practising times tables with division facts and quick number recall.
 A few minutes of this each night really does help.

-St George's Class Teacher
+St Mary's Class Teacher

 Be inspired by the writing prompt on Pobble 365 and practise timestables with TTRockstars.